Mike S. Ryan

 Michael S. Ryan is an American film producer.
-He is most known for producing the indie hit feature Junebug, starring Amy Adams.
-Adams received a nomination for the 2006 Academy Award for Best Performance by an Actress in a Supporting Role, making it one of the most inexpensive films to ever receive a nomination.
-He has gone on to make films with such auteurs as Kelly Reichardt, Hal Hartley, Bela Tarr, Todd Solondz, and Rick Alverson.
+He is most known for producing the indie feature Junebug, starring Amy Adams.
+He has also made films with Kelly Reichardt, Hal Hartley, Bela Tarr, Todd Solondz, and Rick Alverson.

 In 2006, Ryan was nominated for an Independent Spirit Producer of the Year Award and was one of Variety's 2007 “10 Producers to Watch."
 His works have included Old Joy, Choke, and Palindromes.
 He began his career as a location manager for Ang Lee and an associate producer for MTV.
-Ted Hope has been credited with mentoring Ryan throughout his career.
-Ryan is also an Irish EU citizen, allowing him to produce in the EU co-producing system.
-His most recent over-seas project, The Cry of Granuaile, will make its world premiere at the Virgin Media Dublin International Film Festival in March 2022.
+Ryan's most recent over-seas project, The Cry of Granuaile, was expected to premiere at the Virgin Media Dublin International Film Festival in March 2022.

 Ryan is a member of the Academy of Motion Picture Arts and Sciences.
-He is a mentor and lecturer in many capacities, including at the Venice Bienniale College Cinema, Trans Atlantic Partners Berlin, and Attagirl Screen Australia.

-Ryan is currently an associate professor at Emerson College.
+As of 2023, Ryan is an associate professor at Emerson College.